mpalmer/brown/README.md

 `worker.call`.

+## AMQP publishing / consumption

+Since message-based communication is a common pattern amongst cooperating groups of agents, Brown comes with some helpers to make using AMQP painless.

+Firstly, to publish a message, you need to declare a publisher, and then use it somewhere.
+To declare a publisher, you use the `amqp_publisher` method:

+    class AmqpPublishingAgent < Brown::Agent
+      amqp_publisher :foo
+    end

+There are a number of options you can add to this call, to set the AMQP server URL, change the way that the AMQP exchange is declared, and a few other things.
+For all the details on those, see the API docs for {Brown::Agent.amqp_publisher}.

+Once you have declared a publisher, you can send it messages:

+    class AmqpPublishingAgent < Brown::Agent
+      amqp_publisher :foo, exchange_name: :foo, exchange_type: :fanout

+      every 5 do
+        foo.publish("FOO!")
+      end
+    end

+The above example will perform the extremely important task of sending a message containing the body `FOO!` every five seconds, forever.
+Hopefully you can come up with some more practical uses for this functionality.

+### Consuming Messages

+Messages being received are just like any other stimulus: you give a block of code to run when a message is received.
+In its simplest form, it looks like this:

+    class AmqpListenerAgent < Brown::Agent
+      amqp_listener :foo do |msg|
+        logger.info "Received message: #{msg.payload}"
+        msg.ack
+      end
+    end

+This example sets up a queue to receive messages send to the exchange `foo`, and then simply logs every message it receives.
+Note the `msg.ack` call;
+this is important so that the broker knows that the message has been received and can send you another message.
+If you forget to do this, you'll only ever receive one message.

+The `amqp_listener` method can take a *lot* of different options to customise how it works; you'll want to read {Brown::Agent.amqp_listener} to find out all about it.

 ## Running agents on the command line

 The easiest way to run agents "in production" is to use the `brown` command.